dimarkov/bmrpruner/README.md

 ## Disclaimer

 This is a research library extending JaxPruner for Bayesian Model Reduction.
-While we maintain backward compatibility, this is not an officially supported Google product and it is not affiliated with Google in any way.
+While we maintain backward compatibility, this is not an officially supported Google product and is not affiliated with Google in any way.